I want to file a complaint; how do I do that?

 To start with, read the Student Handbook (pdf).
 Make an appointment with the Director of Student Conduct and Integrity to review your case and ask questions.
 Think about the situation and what happened--write down your thoughts.
 If you have witnesses, make sure you let them know when and where the hearing is.
 If you are the Respondent; decide how you want to plead in the Hearing.

-Administrative Hearing Officers are staff members in the Department of Student Affairs.
-They hear cases where there are special circumstances related to the students involved, the nature of the incident, time of the semester, etc. They may issue sanctions up to Dismissal.
-Students must agree to have their case heard by an Administrative Hearing officer, except if the charge is failure to complete a previous sanction.
+Administrative Hearing Officers are staff members in the Division of Student Affairs.
+They hear cases where there are special circumstances related to the students involved, the nature of the incident, time of the semester, etc. They may issue sanctions up to expulsion.
 More information is in the Student Handbook (pdf).

 The University Disciplinary Board (UDB) is composed of two faculty, two staff, and two students.
-The UDB hears very serious and or confidential cases, and may issue sanctions up to Permanent Dismissal.
+The UDB hears very serious and or confidential cases, and may issue sanctions up to expulsion.
 More information is in the Student Handbook (pdf).

 Respondents can appeal the results of a hearing for only three reasons:

 - Your due process rights as defined in the Longwood University Student Handbook were violated;

 - There is new evidence that you were not able to present at the hearing;